EU Trade Statistics 2025

 1. Common Market Agreements

-Common Request agreements go beyond the compass of free trade agreements and aim to produce a single request with the free movement of goods, services, capital, and people between the EU and mate countries.
-The Agreement on the European Economic Area (EEA) between the EU and three EFTA countries (Norway, Iceland, and Liechtenstein) is a high illustration of a common request agreement.
+Common Request agreements go beyond the scope of free trade agreements and aim to produce a single request with the free movement of goods, services, capital, and people between the EU and member countries.
+The Agreement on the European Economic Area (EEA) between the EU and three EFTA countries (Norway, Iceland, and Liechtenstein) is a good illustration of a common request agreement.

 EU Trade Partners: Who is the biggest trade partner of the EU?

 The EU engages in trade with countries worldwide, fostering profitable ties with both developed and developing nations.
-China is the biggest trade mate of the EU with a total trade value of $896 billion in 2022- 23 including significances and exports, with a total trade share of 30.57%. especially, the EU's trade geography is characterized by a different network of trading mates, encompassing regions globally.
-The EU’s major trading partners in 2022-23 include:
+China is the biggest trade partner of the EU, with a total trade value of $896 billion in 2025, including imports and exports, with a total trade share of 30.57%. especially, the EU's trade geography is characterised by a different network of trading partners, encompassing regions globally.
+The EU’s major trading partners in 2025 include:

 EU Import Partners